projectara/greybus-spec/source/device_class/firmware.rst

 The Firmware Management Protocol can be used by the Application Processor (AP) to communicate with an Interface to:

-- Load and Validate an :ref:`Interface Firmware
-  <glossary-interface-firmware>` package for an Interface.
+- Load and Validate an :term:`Interface Firmware` package for an Interface.
 - Prepare the Interface to enter the :ref:`hardware-model-lifecycle-mode-switching` :ref:`Interface
   Lifecycle State <hardware-model-lifecycle-states>`.
-- Update :ref:`Interface Backend Firmware
-  <glossary-interface-backend-firmware>` packages on an Interface.
+- Update :term:`Interface Backend Firmware` packages on an Interface.

-The :ref:`Interface Firmware <glossary-interface-firmware>` that requires the capability to enter the :ref:`hardware-model-lifecycle-mode-switching` :ref:`Interface Lifecycle State <hardware-model-lifecycle-states>`, may
+The :term:`Interface Firmware` that requires the capability to enter the :ref:`hardware-model-lifecycle-mode-switching` :ref:`Interface Lifecycle State <hardware-model-lifecycle-states>`, may